lelandvelasco/openvpn/README.md

     - in the adminUsername and publicKeys, replace it with the keyvault resourceId you created at step 3.
     - provide networkRG for your vNet
     - you can enable or disable autoshutdown

+**Note: Provide values for solutionName, RoleName and DTAP this is for naming of your Azure Resources**